Samarinnayak/ibm-watsonx-orchestrate-adk/examples/flow_builder/foreach_email/README.md

 3. Launch the Chat UI with `orchestrate chat start`
 4. Pick the `customer_email_agent`
 5. Type in something like `I'd to send email to all my contact in ABC Inc.`
-6. You can ask the agent to check the status of the flow with `what is the current status?`

 ### Testing Flow programmatically